madyark/MS1-project/README.md

             The links are accompanied by previews of those pages (or sections) which try to persuade the user to press on the links by offering to answer their potential needs.

-        1. At the bottom of the 'Help Yourself' page, four links appear (two in white font-color, one black button, and one in black font-color), which respectively take the user to the 'Help Yourself', 'Help Others', 'Sign Up' and 'Spread the
+        1. At the bottom of the 'Educate Yourself' page, four links appear (two in white font-color, one black button, and one in black font-color), which respectively take the user to the 'Help Yourself', 'Help Others', 'Sign Up' and 'Spread the
             Word' pages.

             This feature, however, does not appear on the other supplemental pages to avoid repetitive layouts (for more desirable design), which compels the user to have to scroll up to the navigation bar in order to access other supplemental